What is adoption in Ontario?

 - Home safety checklist and questionnaires

-A SAFE home study may only be completed by a Children’s Aid adoption worker or a Ministry-approved private adoption practitioner.
-A list of private adoption practitioners can be found at www.children.gov.on.ca.
+A SAFE home study may only be completed by a Children’s Aid Society staff or a Ministry-approved practitioner.
+A SAFE home study can take 4–6 months to complete and is generally valid for up to 2 years.

-PRIDE is a nine-module (27-hour) training program used to prepare and educate families interested in adoption and fostering.
+PRIDE pre-service is a nine-module (27-hour) training program used to prepare and educate families interested in adoption, kinship care, customary care, and fostering.
 PRIDE curriculum includes information about the following:

 - Attachment and loss

-- Child development and issues specific to needs of adopted children
+- Child development and issues specific to the needs of adopted children

-- The effects of neglect, lack of stimulation, abuse, institutionalization on children
+- The effects of neglect, lack of stimulation, abuse, and institutionalization on children

 - Identity formation and the importance of cultural and racial awareness